evecarboot/eveaio/README.md

 # EVEAIO

 All-in-one desktop app for EVE Online.
-Log in with EVE SSO to sync structures, extractions, skills, and mining ledger; everything else works offline with local data and optional price APIs.
+Log in with EVE SSO to sync structures, extractions, skills, and mining ledger.

 ## What the app does